rweigel/phys260/Cross_Products/Cross_Products.md

 \fi

 # Determinant Method

-_If you are familiar with the Multiply Through Method, covered in the previous section, you may skip this section and do the  Multiply Through Method problems._

 To find all non--zero terms that would have resulted using the Determinant Method, write the cross product in matrix determinant form as follows and compute its determinant.
 (This requires that you have memorized the procedure for computing the determinant of a $3\times 3$ matrix.)
 The most general problem and steps are as follows.